PHPirates/django-template/readme.md

 General logs are viewed with `tail /var/log/long.err.log` or `tail /var/log/long.out.log`, and the nginx log can be found with `tail /opt/mysite_env/mysite/logs/nginx-error.log` as specified in the nginx config file.

 If you get an error and nothing appears in the logs, try setting `DEBUG = True` in settings and then `sudo supervisorctl restart mysite`, reload page.

+# Under test: deployment with Docker

+To run the server, run `docker-compose up`.